No matter your current level of Korean, you always need to learn new words and phrases. After all, vocabulary forms the cornerstone of any language.

 8. Language Drops: Learn Korean through Visuals

 Drops is a popular app for learning Korean.
-The top focus is building vocabulary and phrases rather than grammar and speaking practice.
+The primary focus is on building vocabulary and phrases rather than on grammar and speaking practice.

 The app has a vast database of over 2,000 Korean words.
 It aids in memorable visual links between unfamiliar words and their definitions.
 Once you understand well, you can practice and examine.